prolificinteractive/kiwi-blocks-demo/BLOG_POST.md

 ## Business Specifications

-You've been given the task of writing an application that displays blog posts.
+You've been given the task of writing an application that displays blog posts associated with people.
 This is what the JSON you're expected to work with is going to look like:

 ``` JSON
 {